passlab/pinsight/README.md

 ### Build

-To build the main `visuomp` shared library, use the GNU `Makefile` provided in the top-level directory of this repo:
+To build the main `pinsight` shared library, use the GNU `Makefile` provided in the top-level directory of this repo:

     make

-The instructions above will result in `libvisuomp.so` being located at `lib/libvisuomp.so`.
+The instructions above will result in `libpinsight.so` being located at `lib/libpinsight.so`.

 ### Run